Improve Your Bottom Line with a Metal Recycling Program

 Instead of keeping track of multiple buyers who pay in cash or check, on the spot or net-30, you get one check from CRI at the end of each month.
 Your check will come with a detailed summary of how much metal was sold and for what price, minus the cost of your Chicago metal recycling services.

-It’s important to keep in mind that the price for scrap metal fluctuates based on supply and demand.
+It’s important to keep in mind that the price of scrap metal fluctuates based on supply and demand.
 For example, during times of high iron ore supply, the demand and price of steel bottoms out, because it’s easier to use iron ore to make new steel versus recycling scrap steel.
 Like many other commodities, the scrap metal industry tends to be cyclical when it comes to pricing.